openhab/openhab-addons/bundles/org.openhab.binding.panasonictv/README.md

 ## Thing Configuration

-The Panasonic TV Thing requires the host name and port address as a configuration value in order for the binding to know how to access it.
-Panasonic TV publish several UPnP devices and hostname is used to recognize those UPnP devices.
+The Panasonic TV Thing requires the UPNP UDN of the RemoteController and MediaRenderer as a configuration value in order for the binding to know how to access it.
+Panasonic TV publish several UPnP devices and the manufacturer and service names are used to recognize those UPnP devices.
-Port address is used for remote control emulation protocol.
 Additionally, a refresh interval can be configured in milliseconds to specify how often TV resources are polled.

 E.g.

 ```
-Thing panasonictv:tv:livingroom [ hostName="192.168.1.10", port=55000, refreshInterval=1000 ]
+Thing panasonictv:tv:livingroom [ remoteControllerUdn="4D454930-0200-1000-8001-A813742A3472", mediaRendererUdn="4D454930-0100-1000-8001-A813742A3472", refreshInterval=1000 ]
 ```

 ## Channels